How a Pain Management Program can help

 You have a lot to gain and nothing to lose by trying out a PMP.

-This information sheet discusses how Network Pain Management Programs can help TAC clients manage musculoskeletal injuries and persistent pain to improve enjoyment of life and increase independence at home, work and in the community.
-The programs focus on developing strategies to return to work, reduce dependence on medication and improve mental health.
+The different programs focus on developing strategies to return to work, reduce dependence on medication and improve mental health.

 Network Pain Management provider list